jearlcalkins/MeterData2Topics/README.md

 `OffHours` the transient document sentence took place in the middle of the night

-#### An eyedro application view of their A & B current sensors:
+## An eyedro application view of their A & B current sensors:
 ![eyedro application view](https://github.com/jearlcalkins/MeterData2Topics/blob/main/Screenshot%202021-04-20%2009.48.25.png)

-A python processed view of the A & B current, the first derivatives dA/dt, dB/dt and the A & B powerfactors pfA & pfB
+## A python processed view of the A & B current

+the first derivatives dA/dt, dB/dt and the A & B powerfactors pfA & pfB
 ![eyedro application view](https://github.com/jearlcalkins/MeterData2Topics/blob/main/i_didt_pf.png)